 Stage set for 3rd phase polling in Jharkhand on Thursday

 About 40,000 polling personnel have been deputed to conduct smooth and peaceful voting in the third of the five-phase polling for seventeen assembly constituencies on Thursday, Jharkhand Chief Election Officer Vinay Kumar Choubey said on Wednesday.
-He said polling personnel have also been send across the 17 constituencies for the voting.
+He said security forces have also been deployed in the constituencies that will witness voting on December 12.

-The fate of 309 candidates (including 32 women nominees) will be decided in the seventeen assembly constituencies going for polls on Thursday with 56,18,267 electorate (eligible to exercise their franchise), the CEO told a press conference here.
+The fate of 309 candidates, including 32 women nominees, will be decided by 56,18,267 electorate, the CEO told a press conference here.
 The electorate include a total of 26,80,205 women and 86 third gender voters.

 The polling personnel of 626 polling stations will return to their respective district headquarters the next day (Friday) and arrangements of CCTV and double-lock strong rooms have been made, the CEO said.
 He added if any political parties desired to send their agents to stay there could do so.